SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 #### 3. Building PrusaSlicer

-Now when you have the dependencies compiled, all that is needed is to tell CMake that we are interested in static build and point it to the dependencies.
+Now when the dependencies are compiled, all that is needed is to tell CMake that we are interested in static build and point it to the dependencies.
 From the top of the repository, run

     mkdir build
     cd build
-    cmake .. -DSLIC3R_STATIC=1 -DSLIC3R_PCH=OFF -DCMAKE_PREFIX_PATH=$(pwd)/../deps/build/destdir/usr/local
+    cmake .. -DSLIC3R_STATIC=1 -DSLIC3R_GTK=3 -DSLIC3R_PCH=OFF -DCMAKE_PREFIX_PATH=$(pwd)/../deps/build/destdir/usr/local
     make -j4

 And that's it.
-You can now run the freshly built PrusaSlicer binary:
+It is now possible to run the freshly built PrusaSlicer binary:

     cd src
     ./prusa-slicer

-#### Troubleshooting

-Although most of the dependencies are handled by the build script, we still rely on some system libraries (such as GTK, GL, etc).
-It is quite likely that you have them already installed, but in case that CMake reports any library missing, install the respective package from your distribution and run CMake again.

 ## Useful CMake flags when building dependencies